 Carnival freakshow organ, primitive synths, and rock’n’roll guitar powered psychpunkpop.

 Their influences are many and varied, but their sound has been likened to: The Teardrop Explodes, The Doors, The Chameleons, Wire, The Damned, Magazine, XTC.

 Four piece (Stewart Harris - bass, vocals; Toby Lefever - guitar; Simon Powell - keys; Huw Wallace - drums) The Scissors formed in Cambridge in 2006 as a three-piece; adding keyboards in 2007 to mould the band’s sound into the mix of psych and post-punk that they have continued to develop.
-The Scissors have played alongside many great acts including Glasvegas, Hey Sholay, The Corrections, ex-Kook Max Rafferty, Make Model, James McCartney (son of Sir Paul), and Jakil.
+The Scissors have played alongside many great acts including Toyah, Glasvegas, Hey Sholay, Charlie Marshall, ex-Kook Max Rafferty, Make Model, and James McCartney (son of Sir Paul).
 The Scissors have enjoyed warm welcomes in London (Dublin Castle, Camden Enterprise, Hope and Anchor), and in the East of England (The John Peel Centre in Stowmarket, Epic Studios in Norwich); they’ve played all over their home town including both the prestigious Cambridge Junction and the Corn Exchange.
 They're regulars at Mill Road Winter Fair, and on local radio.

 Debut album 'Daylight Cinema' still available (last few physical copies!); plus our 'Afternoons' EP from 2011.
 Go to http://thescissors.bandcamp.com